 6. Be Coachable

 Finally, a results-driven leader recognises they themselves can continually make improvements too.
 They are very open to feedback and are receptive to advice.

 Importance of asking candidates drive for results oriented questions in an interview

-As a recruiter, you want your team to be filled with results orientated people.
-Employees who can envision and get on board with organisational goals are way more productive and more loyal to the company too.
+As a recruiter, you want your team to be filled with results-orientated people.
 This massively increases productivity and dramatically reduces employee turnover.
+Employees who can envision and get on board with organisational goals are way more productive and loyal to the company.

 - Results-driven employees don’t get tunnel visioned on project details that are irrelevant to the bigger picture.
 They are able to focus on what they are working towards (not what they’re working on), stick within budget and meet deadlines effectively.